 - Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - Good writing and communication skills. - Strong organizational skills. - Students should have mastered basic math skills.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - Students looking to be certifiable must provide an official high school transcript or GED/HSED transcript. - To be eligible to enroll in core Criminal Justice courses, certification track students must have their student folder complete. - Good writing and communication skills. - Strong organizational skills. - Students should have mastered basic math skills.
 For a description of basic math, see the Basic Education section of this catalog. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are: Reading Comprehension: 55; Arithmetic: 34; Sentence Skills: 60.
 Equivalent assessment scores are acceptable.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.